billimarie/prosecutor-database/README.md

 Python -m SimpleHTTPServer
 ```

+If you're using windows and get an error running SimpleHTTPServer, run `python -m http.server`, instead.

 ## 4. Make changes to the code

+You can view the local dev version of light-pollution by going to `http://localhost:8000` in your browser.

 ### 4.1 Updating individual prosecutor profiles

 To update and/or add new information to individual prosecutor pages, edit the related `.handlebars` template and `.json` file.

-For example: edit `templates/attorney-general-profile.handlebars` and `public/attorney-general/_attorney-general-config.json` if you want to change the office hours of an Attorney General.
+(For example: edit `templates/attorney-general-profile.handlebars` and `public/attorney-general/_attorney-general-config.json` if you want to change the office hours of an Attorney General.)

 ### 4.2 Run Gulp